Have concerns about a dentist?

 Resolution is a voluntary process and cannot be forced upon the dentist or the person making the complaint.
 Both persons must be willing to accept that resolution, while not an ideal outcome, is a better outcome than an investigation or going through the process which can be long and time consuming.
 There is more than one way to resolve a complaint and you can discuss options with the Complaints Director.
 If a complaint is resolved, the complaint file is closed.

 There is also a different and separate process under the Health Professions Act called Alternative Complaint Resolution.

-What happens when the ADA&C receives a complaint about me?
+What happens when the CDSA receives a complaint about me?

 When a complaint is received by the Complaints Director, under the Health Professions Act of Alberta they may:

 • Attempt to resolve your complaint, with the consent of you and the complainant;

 • Encourage you and the complainant to resolve your complaint;

 • Refer the complaint to the Alternative Complaints Resolution (ACR) process.